vovanbechin/sdk/runtime/vm/service/service.md

 consists of a line number followed by _(tokenPos, columnNumber)_ pairs:

 > [lineNumber, (tokenPos, columnNumber)*]

+The _tokenPos_ is an arbitrary integer value that is used to represent a location in the source code.
+A _tokenPos_ value is not meaningful in itself and code should not rely on the exact values returned.

 For example, a _tokenPosTable_ with the value...